curvedinf/dir-assistant/README.md

 ./setup.sh
 ```

-Note: llama-cpp-python's wheel compile was quite buggy for me.
-You may need to manually change the
+Note: llama-cpp-python's wheel compile was quite buggy for me on both AMD and Nvidia systems I tested.
-llama-cpp-python wheel compile options to make it build successfully.
-To do this, activate the virtualenv
+You may need to manually change the llama-cpp-python wheel compile options to make it build successfully.
-(`pyenv activate dir-assistant`) and then run `pip install llama-cpp-python` with the options.
+To do this, activate the virtualenv (`pyenv activate dir-assistant`) and then run `pip install llama-cpp-python`
+with the options.
+Reference the install instructions here for more info: https://github.com/abetlen/llama-cpp-python

 Here is my working formula for a 7900XT on ROCM 6.0.2:
 ```